 On The Liberal Bias Of The Dominant Media

 It is easy to show that the dominant media in this country are biased towards liberalism.
 Indeed, that fact is even admitted to by some prominent liberals in the media.
-Here are some quotes that point to the bias of the dominant media.
+Here are some quotes that document the liberal bias of the dominant media, that document discrimination against conservatives by liberal media, and make the case that the dominant liberal media really need to be cleaned up (we need a lot of new, more fair-minded owners of media, plus a lot of liberally bigoted publishers and editors and reporters should be replaced).

 From the June 4, 2004, Chicago Sun-Times: "According to a new survey [by the nonpartisan Pew Research Center], only 12 percent of local reporters, editors and media executives describe themselves as conservatives, while twice as many say they're liberal.
 At national news organizations, the gap is wider----7 percent conservative vs. 34 percent liberal."1 In reality the situation is even more unbalanced than those statistics indicate.
 In that Pew study, 54 percent of news people self-described themselves as "moderate," as neither liberal nor conservative.
 However, as other statistics in this study suggest, many of these so-called moderates are closet liberals.
 For example, a stunning 88 percent of journalists believe society should approve of homosexuality while only around half of Americans believe that.
 And as syndicated columnist George Will once noted, about 90 percent of news reporters, editors, and producers vote for Democrats not Republicans.2